 Statement record will be sent to suspense if the statement contains more than one statement record with the same Client Name, Policy Number, Supplier and Revenue Type.

-Premium equals zero
+Premium Equals Zero

 Statement record will be sent to suspense if the Premium Value on the statement record is zero.